devopsdays/devopsdays-web/content/page/about.md

 ### History

 The first devopsdays was held in Ghent, Belgium in 2009.
-Since then, devopsdays events have multiplied, and if there isn't one in your city, [check out the information](/organizing/) for organizing one yourself!
+Since then, devopsdays events have multiplied, and if there isn't one in your city, [check out the information](/organizing/) about organizing one yourself!

 ### About the organization